chartjs/Chart.js/docs/axes/cartesian/time.md

 ### Input Data

-The x-axis data points may additionally be specified via the `t` attribute when using the time scale.
+The x-axis data points may additionally be specified via the `t` or `x` attribute when using the time scale.

     data: [{
-        t: new Date(),
+        x: new Date(),
         y: 1
     }, {
         t: new Date(),